Woman with long hairWoman with long hair

 If you use elastic ties on your hair, switch to a more loose and soft hair band.
 When you use bands on the ends of your hair, it can create impressions that weaken the ends.
 Avoid tight banding.

-Use sulfate-free shampoo and conditioner and allow the hair to air dry.
+Use a shampoo and conditioner formulated without sulfates and allow the hair to air dry.
 Do not brush wet hair, which could cause breakage to vulnerable wet hair strands.
 When towel drying the hair after shampooing and conditioning, use a microfiber towel, which is more gentle on the hair.

 Careful Use of Styling Tools